Zudoku

 FROM scratch # Python HTTP server COPY ./server.py /src/server.py

-If you're familiar with Dockerfiles there shouldn't be anything too mysterious in them, other than by default we use FROM scratch to ensure that the resulting images are as lean as possible.
-To add your app's code to the build modify the COPY commands as needed.
+If you're familiar with Dockerfiles there is nothing unusual here, other than that by default Unikraft Cloud uses FROM scratch to keep images lean.
+To add your app's code to the build, change the COPY commands as needed.

-All guides on UKC, and the examples they rely on underneath come with Kraftfiles and Dockerfiles for you to easily get started.
+All guides on Unikraft Cloud, and the examples they rely on underneath come with Kraftfiles and Dockerfiles for you to get started.

-In this guide we'll use a Python app as a running example to show a number of workflows:
+This guide uses a Python app as an example to show three workflows:

 1. How to create an image and launch an instance from it.

-2. How to create an image and launch multiple instances from it.
+2. How to create an image and launch many instances from it.

 3. How to launch instances from an existing image.

-We will start with the simplest workflow: create an image from a Python app, as per the Python app guide, and start an instance from it, all with a single kraft cloud deploy command:
+Start with the simplest workflow: create an image from a Python app (following the Python app guide) and start an instance from it with a single kraft cloud deploy command:

 git clone https://github.com/unikraft-cloud/examples cd examples/http-python3.12 kraft cloud deploy -p 443:8080 -M 512 .